kennymcmillan/WA_RAG/README.md

 - **Database Connection Issues**: Verify your database credentials and ensure pgvector is installed
 - **Dropbox Authentication**: Run `python setup_dropbox.py` to generate new tokens if you encounter authentication errors
 - **PDF Processing Errors**: Ensure PDFs are not corrupted and are text-based (not scanned images)
+- **Missing Dependencies**: If you encounter `scikit-learn` related errors, run `pip install scikit-learn numpy`
+- **Vector Search Issues**: Make sure the pgvector extension is properly installed in your PostgreSQL database
 - **API Limits**: If you encounter rate limits with OpenRouter, consider upgrading your API tier

 ## License